browserengineering/book/book/styles.md

 Parsing with functions
 ======================

 Let's start with the parsing.
-I'll use recursive *parsing functions*, where there's a function for each CSS construct like selectors, blocks, and properties.
-Each parsing function advances a pointer into the text it's parsing, then returns any data it parsed.
-We'll have a lot of these functions, so let's organize them in a `CSSParser` class containing the string `s` and index `i`:
+I'll use recursive *parsing functions*.
+Each CSS construct like selectors, blocks, and properties gets a parsing function, which advances through the text as it parses and returns any data it parsed.
+We'll have a lot of these functions, so let's organize them in a `CSSParser` class.
+The class can store the the string `s` and current index `i`:

 ``` {.python}
 class CSSParser: